april1729/TOM/README.md

 Tictactics is a game played on a 3x3 grid of 3x3 grids.
 Each 3x3 grid is a game of tic-tac-toe.
 The first person is free to move anywhere on the board, after that the player must move on the tic-tac-toe board that corresponds to the place her opponent chose on their last move move.  <a rel="Here" href="http://mathwithbaddrawings.com/ultimate-tic-tac-toe-original-post/"> Here <a> is a better explination.

 Tictactics Optimizing Machine, or TOM, is an AI that simulates and (tries to) play the game optimally.
-It uses minimaxing to choose its moves (https://en.wikipedia.org/wiki/Minimax).
-The game is played in a web browser using Flask.
-You can play it at (tom.aprilsagan.net)[tom.aprilsagan.net].
+It uses the [minimax](https://en.wikipedia.org/wiki/Minimax) to choose its moves .
+The game is played in a web browser using Flask, and you can play it at (https://tom.aprilsagan.net).

 # Running the server locally